 PHOTO EDITING & GRAPHIC DESIGN

 PicMonkey: I use the PicMonkey as my primary photo editing tool (until I am ready to graduate to Photoshop or Lightroom).
 I also use PicMonkey to create graphic design elements for the blog (collages, & images with text overlay) and to watermark my images.
 They offer both a free and paid (“Royale”) plan.
 I use the paid plan to gain access to the awesome library of fonts and additional features.

 Creative Market: A terrific resource for sourcing gorgeous high quality graphic design products, including: fonts, product mock ups, textures, patterns, and images.

-Deposit Photos: My favorite resource for inexpensive, high quality stock photography.
+Deposit Photos: My favorite go-to resource for inexpensive, high quality stock photography.